giros-dit/vnx-kolla-openstack/README.md

 Now you are ready to instantiate servers in the demo setup.

+### Connect to Openstack Dashboard

+To connect to OpenStack Dashboard, just open a web broser to http://10.0.0.11 and login with user 'admin'.
+The password can be obtained from conf/admin-openrc.sh script (OS_PASSWORD variable).

 ### Stopping the scenario

 To stop the scenario preserving the configuration and the changes made: